Our Guide to Namibia

 Activities from Okonjima revolve around game viewing either on foot or by vehicle.
-The cheetah and leopard radio tracking on foot and by vehicle are also a popular activity to partake in during your stay.
+Leopard radio tracking on foot and by vehicle is a popular activity to partake in during your stay.
 There is a Bushman Trail and plenty of birding with expert guides.
 Children are welcome to join in activities but age restrictions do apply.
-Children 3yrs and up can all take part in the cheetah welfare program with opportunities to learn about conservation and get close up to cheetah in a safe environment.
-Aged 6 yrs and up, children can enjoy leopard tracking from vehicle and 12 yrs and up can get out on foot and track cheetah.
+Aged 6 yearrs and up, children can enjoy leopard tracking from vehicle.

 Miles McConnell (Staff)